 In Malaysia, there are two categories of the marriage procedure, namely the Islamic procedure for Muslim couples and the civil procedure for non-Muslims.
 While a formal process of marriage registration is compulsory, wedding ceremonies are typically also conducted in accordance to the couple’s culture, tradition or religious customs.

-There are 2 places for non-muslim couples to registration of marriage in Malaysia:
+There are 2 places for non-muslim couples to registration of marriage (ROM) in Malaysia:

 - National Registration Department (Jabatan Pendaftaran Negara)

 - Church / Temple / Association by Assistant Registrar of Marriages

 National Registration Department ( Jabatan Pendaftaran Negara JPN)